aksommerville/ra3/README.md

 - - - The 6 expected HTTP calls did go out, and succeeded, same as normal cases.
 - - [ ] Observed empty search results at launch, when a valid 30-ish-game query was present.
 - - [x] Don't show "args" comments in gamedetails.
-- [ ] Web
+- [x] Web
-- - [ ] Now Playing: Flesh out with WebSocket.
+- - [x] Now Playing: Flesh out with WebSocket. ...meh it does everything it needs to.
-- - [ ] Search results: Screencaps aren't maintaining aspect ratio.
+- - [x] Search results: Screencaps aren't maintaining aspect ratio.
-- - [ ] Search results: Can we force cards to pack at the top?
+- - [x] Search results: Can we force cards to pack at the top?
 When there's 6 results in 4 columns, there's a gap between the rows.
-- - [ ] Make all views mobile-friendly, today they are very not.
+- - [x] Make all views mobile-friendly, today they are very not.
-- - [ ] Don't show "args" comments in search results.
+- - [x] Don't show "args" comments in search results.
 While you're at it, show multiple "text" comments.
 - [ ] Integrate emulators
 - - [ ] Validate 4 player in all emulators
 - - [ ] akz26: Review inputs.
 I think I'm missing some of the console switches.